jordandeklerk/pyloo/README.md

 __PyLOO__ is a framework-agnostic Python package providing efficient approximate leave-one-out cross-validation (LOO-CV) for Bayesian models with advanced features for **PyMC** models.
 Inspired by its R twin [loo](https://github.com/stan-dev/loo), PyLOO brings similar functionality to the Python ecosystem.
 <br><br>
-> ⚠️ **Note**: This project is in active development and not all features from the R package have been implemented yet.
+> ⚠️ **Note**: This project is in active development and not all features have been implemented yet.
 While the core functionality is available, some advanced features are still being developed.

 The package implements the fast and stable computations for approximate LOO-CV from: